freemind001/simple-python-telegram/README.md

 # simple-python-telegram
-Lightweight Telegram API wrapper written in python for projects that need basic telegram text functionality.
+Lightweight Python wrapper for the Telegram API, designed for projects requiring basic Telegram texting functionality.

-Supports sending and recieving messages with proper error handling.
+Supports sending and receiving messages with proper error handling.